daxiong2009/gait-recognition/README.md

 # Gait Recognition Using Neural Network
-<p>This project is presented at the poster session of 2019 Physics-Informed Machine Learning workshop in Seattle, WA.</p><br>
+<p>This project was presented at the poster session of 2019 Physics-Informed Machine Learning workshop in Seattle, WA.</p><br>
-<p> Gait analysis is one of the popular topics that are used in clinical research and biomechanical research.
-Earliest history of gait analysis dates back to Aristole, who observed people walking with bare eye.
+<p> Gait analysis is the popular field in clinical research and biomechanical research.
+Earliest history of gait analysis dates back to Aristole, who observed people walk with his naked eye.
 Nowadays, with the aid of modern motion capaturing system and wireless sensors, researcher is able to obtain massive amount of data in a single data collection session.
-Therefore, the problem of how to collect more data from subject become how to extract meaningful information from the data.
+Therefore, the problem every researcher facing now is how to extract meaningful information from the piles of biomechancial data.
 Machine learning, on the other hand, is one of the fastest growing fields in data science, and has been used extensively in business setting.
-The goal of this project is to classify the walking status (shod walking vs. barefoot walking) using neural network algorithms. <p><br>
+The goal of this project is to classify the walking status (shod walking vs. barefoot walking) using neural network algorithms.
+Clinically, classification of gait may be questionable; however, what researcher should focus on is the data mining techniques used here.<p><br>

 <p><b>This project is advised by Dr. Patricia Kramer and Dr.Nathan Kutz.
 Dr. Patricia Kramer is the chair and professor of Dept. of Anthropology at Univeristy of Washington; Dr.Nathan Kutz is the professor of Applied Mathematics.</b></p>